multiplex55/Polars_Parquet_Learning/README.md

 panel lets you pick a numeric column then choose between a histogram or line plot for that data.

+A small statistics table summarising the loaded `DataFrame` is also shown in the preview panel.
+It lists row/column counts along with the output of `DataFrame::describe` for quick inspection.

 ## Additional examples

 The `parquet_examples` module includes several helper functions that showcase